-The election of the ten nominees whose names are hereinafter set forth is proposed.
-It is not contemplated that any of the nominees will be unable, or for any reason will become unwilling, to serve as a director but, if that should occur prior to the election, the persons named in the accompanying form of proxy, or voting instruction form, reserve the right to vote for another nominee in their discretion, unless the shareholder has specified that his shares are to be withheld from voting on the election of directors.
-Each nominee for the position of director submitted herein is currently a director of the Corporation.
+The persons named in the section entitled "III.
+Board of Directors - Nomination of directors" will be presented for election at the Meeting.
+Except for Isabelle Courville, all of the nominees proposed for election as directors are currently directors of the Corporation.
+It is not contemplated that any of the nominees will be unable, or for any reason, will become unwilling to serve as a director but, should this occur prior to the election, the persons named in the accompanying form of proxy, or voting instruction form, reserve the right to vote for another nominee in their discretion, unless the shareholder has specified that his shares are to be withheld from voting on the election of directors.

-Except where authority to vote on the election of directors is withheld, the persons named in the accompanying form of proxy, or voting instruction form, will vote "FOR" the election of the ten nominees whose names are hereinafter set forth.
+Except where authority to vote on the election of directors is withheld, the persons named in the form of proxy, or voting instruction form, will vote "FOR" the election of the eight nominees whose names are hereinafter set forth.